 - I. Minimum of 60 credit hours beyond the master's degree (including 15-24 hours of dissertation (6000) credits) - 2.
 At least 30 hours must be taken at OSU, and no more than 9 hours of transfer credit from a non-doctoral granting institution - 3.
 At least 75% of coursework must be at the 5000-level or above. - 4.
 All courses must have been taken for graduate credit.
 If using undergraduate courses, they must be offered for graduate credit (have the asterisk () in the catalog). - 5.
 No more than 9 hours of course work taken as special student - 6.
 No course work that was used to complete requirements for another degree - 7.
-No course work that was used to satisfy any program prerequisites - 8.
-Outside committee member must not be from Department of Geography
+No course work that was used to satisfy any program prerequisites (see page 10 for these courses) - 8.
+Outside committee member must be an OSU Graduate Faculty member but cannot be from Department of Geography